lynnnguyen1/lynnnguyen1/README.md

 <div id="header" align="center">
-  <h1>Hello there, I'm Lynn Nguyen</h1>
-  <p> I'm interested in computational biology, especially in data-driven analysis in ecology and gene expression
+  <p> I'm interested in computational biology, especially the evolution and ecology of Mimulus.
 </div>

 <div id="bio">
   <h2>🙋‍♀️ About Me</h2>
   <ul>
-    <li>✨ I'm a senior at Denison University (Biology and Data double major) and a photographer</li>
+    <li>I'm a Master student at University of Kansas @ Choi Lab</li>
-    <li>🌿I'm passionate about ecology - from data and photo perspectives</li>
+    <li>I'm passionate about plants (recently Mimulus) and telomere, from both data and photography perspectives</li>
-    <li>💻I'm constantly learning and updating my skills to stay up-to-date with the latest technologies.</li>
-    <li>👩‍💻 I'm currently seeking new opportunities to apply my knowledge and expertise in the computational biology space.</li>
-    <li>🎯 Focusing on learning Espanol and Unix right now.</li>
   </ul>
 </div>